Review-Corral/review-corral/readme.md

 ## Self Hosting

-Coming soon...
-Reach out to @mclean25 if you're interested in setting this up
+Coming soon... email me at alex.mclean25@gmail.com if you're interested in setting this up

 ## The differences between Organizations and Installations